 By law, the township public works crew is not permitted to pick up or dispose of dead deer.

-- Residents wishing to report a dead deer on the road need to call one of the following agencies, and provide them with the exact location and any other pertinent information to help in their retrieval efforts:
+- Residents wishing to report a dead deer on the road need to call one of the following agencies, and provide them with the exact location (and any other pertinent information) to aide in their retrieval efforts:

 On a state road/highway—Contact PennDOT at (717) 299-7621 or (800) 349-7623.

 If you do not get an answer or try a few times and cannot reach anyone, then call County Dispatch at (717) 664-1180 and ask them to notify PennDOT.